shreyas111/Multimedia_CS523_Project_2/README.md

 ## Running the Projects:
-Each folder in our repository is a separate project.
+The folders English to German Translations and English to English Conversations present inside the Translaye folder in our repository is a separate project.
 Following are the steps to run each project.

 ### English to German Translations:
 #### Steps:
 1. Download the repository and open the folder 'English to German Translations' in Command Prompt/Terminal.
-2. For Training : run the command "python translate.py" -  this will start training the model on the files present in English to German Translation\temp\eng-german.
-There are four files : train.en (english translations), train.en1 (german translations) , test.en (test file - english translations), test.en1 (test file - german translations).
-As the training proceeds, all the training related files are maintained in the same folder.
+2. For Training the model, run the command "python translate.py" -  Running this command will start training the model on the training data files present in English to German Translation\temp\eng-german folder.
+This folder contains 4 files which are as follows: train.en (english sentences userd for training), train.en1 (German sentence translations of the English sentences used for training) , test.en (English sentences used for testing), test.en1 (German sentence translations of the English sentences used for testing).
+As the training proceeds the program will save all the training related files all in the same folder.
-3. For Testing : run the command "python translate.py --decode" - this will use the trained model (fetch the last saved checkpoint model) and once the model is loaded , the user will see ">" where the user can enter english lines to get the german translation.
+3. For Testing the model with your won senteneces, run the following command "python translate.py --decode" - Running this command will use the trained model (fetch the last saved checkpoint of the model) and once the model is loaded , the user will see ">" where the user can enter english lines to get the german translation.
 4. For using the UI: run the "python webui.py" and once the command prompt shows "Running on http://127.0.0.1/5001/" user can run this to start interacting with the chatbot.

 ###  English to English Conversations:
 #### Steps:
 1. Download the repository and open the folder 'English to English Conversations' in Command Prompt/Terminal.
-2. For Training : run the command "python translate.py" -  this will start training the model on the files present in English to English Conversation\temp\eng-eng.
-There are four files : train.en (english movie conversation-part1), train.en1 (english movie conversation-part2) , test.en (test file - english movie conversation-part1), test.en1 (test file - english movie conversation-part2).
-As the training proceeds, all the training related files are maintained in the same folder.
+2. For Training the model, run the command "python translate.py" - Running this will start training the model on the files present in English to English Conversation\temp\eng-eng.
+This folder contains 4 files which are as follows: train.en (english movie conversation used for training), train.en1 (english movie conversation replies to the training sentences) , test.en (english movie conversation used for testing), test.en1 (English movie conversation replies to the testing sentences).
+As the training proceeds, all the training related files will be saved in the same folder.
-3. For Testing : run the command "python translate.py --decode" - this will use the trained model (fetch the last saved checkpoint model) and once the model is loaded , the user will see ">" where the user can enter movie dialogues to get the reply as some other movie dialogues.
+3. For Testing the model with your own sentences, run the command "python translate.py --decode" - this will use the trained model (fetch the last saved checkpoint of the model) and once the model is loaded , the user will see ">" where the user can enter movie dialogues to get the reply as some other movie dialogues.
-4. For using the UI: run the "python webui.py" and once the command prompt shows "Running on http://127.0.0.1/5001/" user can run this to start interacting with the chatbot.
+4. For using the UI, run the "python webui.py" and once the command prompt shows "Running on http://127.0.0.1/5001/" user can run this to start interacting with the chatbot.

 ### Training your own data set:
 ### Steps: